bikramd62-lgtm/comparative-urban-resistome/README.md

 # Comparative Urban Resistome

-This repository contains code and processed analysis outputs for a Master's thesis comparing Antimicrobial Resistance gene profiles in urban sewage and public-transit metagenomes across matched global cities.
+This repository contains code and processed analysis outputs for a Master's thesis comparing Antimicrobial Resistance patterns in urban sewage and public-transit metagenomes across matched global cities.

-## Project overview
+## Project overview and Research questions

-The thesis investigates whether urban sewage and public-transit environments share a common resistome across matched cities, which antimicrobial resistance features distinguish these environments, and whether city-level characteristics are associated with sewage-transit resistome overlap.
+This thesis investigates urban antimicrobial resistance patterns across two contrasting but potentially connected urban environments: wastewater systems and public-transit surfaces.
+The analysis is structured around three research questions:
+- RQ1.
+Do cities share a common urban resistome across sewage and public-transit environments?
+This question examines the overlap in antimicrobial resistance gene profiles between matched sewage and transit datasets across the final city panel.
+- RQ2.
+Which ARG features are more specific to sewage or public-transit environments?
+This question identifies environment-specific and environment-associated ARG groups and resistance classes using prevalence-based comparisons.
+- RQ3.
+Are city-level characteristics associated with sewage–transit resistome overlap?
+This question explores whether climatic, demographic, geographic, socioeconomic, and sanitation-related city-level variables are associated with ARG overlap between sewage and transit environments.

+## Workflow overview

+The workflow combines bioinformatic preprocessing, ARG profiling, presence/absence matrix construction, statistical analysis, and figure generation.

+The main workflow steps are:

+Metadata parsing and matched-city selection
+Sewage and transit metadata were parsed to identify the final matched city panel used for cross-environment comparison.
+Read quality control and trimming
+Raw sequencing reads were quality-checked and trimmed using standard read preprocessing workflows.
+Human-read depletion
+Reads were screened against a human reference genome to reduce host-associated sequence content before downstream ARG profiling.
+City-wise read pooling
+Reads were pooled at the city level within each environment to create one sewage and one transit profile per matched city.
+Subsampling
+City-level read pools were standardized to a fixed sequencing depth to reduce technical imbalance between samples.
+ARG mapping and profiling
+Reads were mapped against MEGARes v3.00, and ARG profiles were processed using an 80% gene-fraction criterion.
+Presence/absence matrix construction
+ARG count tables were converted into binary presence/absence matrices.
+A 10% prevalence filter was applied to retain recurrent features across city-environment profiles.
+RQ1 shared resistome analysis
+Jaccard-based overlap, ordination, PERMANOVA, within-vs-between city similarity, and shared feature analyses were performed.
+RQ2 environment-specificity analysis
+Strict environment-exclusive features and prevalence-based sewage/transit-associated features were identified and visualized.
+RQ3 urban covariate analysis
+City-level climatic, demographic, geographic, socioeconomic, and sanitation-related variables were compared against sewage–transit ARG overlap metrics.
+Sensitivity and robustness analysis
+Additional analyses tested the influence of sequencing depth, ARG count imbalance, richness effects, sample number, and turnover/nestedness structure.

 ## Repository structure